 About this Site

-270towin.com is an interactive Electoral College map for 2016 and a history of Presidential elections in the United States.
+270towin.com is an interactive Electoral College map for 2020 and a history of Presidential elections in the United States.
 Since electoral votes are generally allocated on an "all or none" basis by state, the election of a U.S President is about winning the popular vote in enough states to achieve 270 electoral votes, a majority of the 538 that are available.
-It is not about getting the most overall popular votes, as we saw in the 2000 election, when the electoral vote winner (Bush) and the popular vote winner (Gore) were different.
+Receiving the most votes nationwide is irrelevant, as we have seen in two of the most recent five presidential elections where the electoral vote winner and the popular vote winner were different.